 Ethics Code

-The International Association of Dive Professionals (IADP) upholds the highest ethical standards across the diving industry.
-The following principles set out the core ethical baseline expected of all members, promoting a culture of integrity, respect, responsibility, and professional excellence.
-They are intended not only to guide conduct that is legally compliant and morally commendable, but also to form the foundation of a broader standards framework that strengthens the reputation, credibility, and trustworthiness of our profession worldwide.
+The International Association of Dive Professionals (IADP) upholds the highest ethical standards across the professional diving industry.
+The following principles define the core ethical baseline expected of all members, promoting a culture of integrity, respect, responsibility, and professional excellence.

 Principles & Rules of Conduct